coderschool-ta/cs-web-design-materials/exercises/exercise_3.md

-# Week 3 Lab: TBD
+# Week 3 Lab: Build a landing page using Weebly

+## Overview: